Remembering Estonia’s Second World War refugees

 People fearing the Soviet Union

-Estonians started fleeing to Sweden already in the spring of 1943, but the exodus intensified in August 1944 and achieved its peak from 19-23 September 1944, when it became clear that the German front was collapsing and the Soviet military forces were about to occupy Estonia again.
+Estonians had begun fleeing to Sweden as early as the spring of 1943, but the exodus swelled in August 1944 and reached its peak between 19 and 23 September, when it became clear that the German front was collapsing and Soviet forces were poised to reoccupy Estonia.

-The overwhelming majority of Estonians did not favour any occupying force – the country had simply been sandwiched during the Second World War between the Nazi Germany and the Soviet Union.
-The Soviet Union had briefly occupied Estonia from 1940-1941 and caused more suffering to the population than Nazi Germany – which explains why so many Estonians feared the communist state more.
+The overwhelming majority of Estonians did not support either occupying power – their country had simply been caught between Nazi Germany and the Soviet Union.
+The Soviets had briefly occupied Estonia from 1940 to 1941, inflicting even greater suffering on the population than the Nazis, which explains why so many Estonians feared the communist regime above all.

-The Soviet Union had deported over 10,000 people to Siberia and executed or imprisoned many of the Republic of Estonia’s former politicians, ministers, judges, priests, business people and land owners.
-Large property and businesses had been confiscated.
-The NKVD, the feared Soviet secret police that was known for extrajudicial executions, had committed at last one prisoner massacre also in Estonia (in Tartu), killing 193 detainees.
+The Soviet Union deported more than 10,000 people to Siberia and executed or imprisoned many of the Republic of Estonia’s former politicians, ministers, judges, priests, entrepreneurs and landowners.
+Large estates and businesses were confiscated.
+The NKVD – the notorious Soviet secret police, infamous for extrajudicial killings – carried out at least one massacre in Estonia, in Tartu, where 193 detainees were murdered.

 A boat crammed with the Estonian refugees in September 1944.
 Photo by the National Archives of Estonia.

-Not all the Estonian refugees made it.
-The stormy seas and enemy fire claimed the lives of up to 9% of the refugees, it is estimated.
-Of the people who managed to flee Estonia by 1944, the majority of them took refuge in nearby Sweden and Germany.
-Thousands found themselves in displaced persons’ (DP) camps in Germany, which became their temporary home for a number of years.
+Not all of Estonia’s refugees survived.
+Stormy seas and enemy fire are thought to have claimed the lives of up to nine per cent of those who fled.
+Of the people who managed to escape by 1944, most found refuge in nearby Sweden and Germany.
+Thousands ended up in displaced persons’ (DP) camps in Germany, which became their temporary home for several years.

 In war-torn Europe

-After the Second World War, Europe was in a state of total ruin.
-Approximately sixty million people had been killed; nations torn apart and between 11 million and 20 million Europeans were left displaced.
+In the aftermath of the Second World War, Europe lay in ruins.
+Around sixty million people had been killed, nations were shattered, and between eleven and twenty million Europeans were displaced.

-Germany was occupied by the allies and divided into four sectors – British, American, French and Soviet.
-Millions of people were left homeless and had to rely on foreign aid for survival.
-Germany had approximately 200,000 Baltic people registered as displaced persons in 1945 with 33,000 of them being Estonian.
+Germany was occupied by the Allies and divided into four sectors – British, American, French and Soviet.
+Millions were left homeless and dependent on foreign aid for survival.
+By 1945, around 200,000 Baltic people were registered in Germany as displaced persons, including some 33,000 Estonians.

 dpcampmap